JianGoForIt/lp_rffs/README.md

   * mini-batch based iterative training for logistic regression:
     --model=logistic_regression --opt=type of the optimizer

-  LP-RFFs can use the following optimizers for min-batch based iterative training:
+  LP-RFFs can use the following optimizers for mini-batch based iterative training:
   * plain SGD (full precision training):
     --opt=sgd
   * LM-HALP (low precision training):
     --opt=lm_halp --n_bit_model=<# of bit for model parameter during training> \
     --halp_mu=<the value determine the scale factor in LM-HALP> \
-    --halp_epoch_T=<# of epochs as interval to compute the scale factor in LM-HALP>
+    --halp_epoch_T=<for --halp_epoch_T=t, the scale factor in LM-HALP will be updated every t epochs>
   * LM-Bit-Center SGD (low precision training):
     --opt=lm_bit_center_sgd --n_bit_model=<# of bit for model parameter during training> \
     --halp_mu=<the value do determine the scale factor in LM-Bit-Center SGD> \